 History

 Those born in the mid-1990s and later will not remember Leeds as a force.
-Others who witnessed them challenge for titles in the late 1960s and early 1970s will have a very different view of the club, and are more likely to view them as a ‘sleeping giant’.
+Others who witnessed them challenge for titles in the late 1960s and early 1970s will have a very different view of the club and are more likely to view them as a ‘sleeping giant’.

-Huddersfield’s threepeat between the wars isn’t relevant in 2020, though Arsenal’s successes in the 1930s are part of a greater history of the club.
+Huddersfield’s threepeat between the wars isn’t relevant in 2024, though Arsenal’s successes in the 1930s are part of a greater history of the club.

 It was the bedrock for a team that has been a staple at the top of English football, running through to the only unbeaten season and 13 league titles.
+There is relevance when it’s backed up in the decades that followed.

 Historical success, like everything in sport, needs context.
 A league title in the 1890s means less than a European Cup or two in the 1970s.

 With just one league title (fewer than Preston, Portsmouth and Derby), but two European Cups, they are often regarded as one of the biggest clubs in the country.
-Many would list them in their ‘ideal Premier League’.

 Winning in the past matters to a degree.
 All the teams to have won a league title have a certain pedigree, even if it happened a century or so ago.